codespaces-io/akurath/README.md

 #### Need help?

-The IDE's documentation can be found at [help.akurath.io](http://help.akurath.io).
+The IDE's documentation can be found at [Akurath Wiki](https://github.com/codespaces-io/akurath/wiki).
 Feel free to ask any questions or signal problems by adding issues.

 ## Helping Akurath